Corona Situation Update: Course will be held online according to plan. Information to be updated when we know more from HVL.

 Main conceptual frameworks: technological innovation systems (TIS) and the multi-level perspective on socio-technical transitions (MLP)

-Governance of sustainability transitions and grand challenge-driven innovation policy
+Governance of sustainability transitions, grand challenge-driven innovation policy, responsible research and innovation

 Sustainability transitions, innovation and industry dynamics: the role of new entrants and incumbents

 Sustainability transitions in the Nordic Countries: empirical findings and ongoing research projects

 will have advanced knowledge on sociotechnical challenges and transition strategies to foster a sustainability transition in different sectors;

 will be familiar with the spatiality of soctiotechnical transitions and how geography influences such processes;